 Hikkaduwa, Sri Lanka

 Sri Lanka is a magical place of ancient Buddhist monuments, gorgeous beaches, lush green vegetation, clear blue skies, sunshine and friendly faces.
-The beach house at Hikkaduwa is a great place to unwind, sample the local surfing and diving opportunities, and from where you can then start to explore this stunningly beautiful island.
+The Tropical Beach House at Hikkaduwa is a great place to unwind, sample the local surfing and diving opportunities, and from where you can then start to explore this stunningly beautiful island.

-Hikkaduwa is located 100km south of the country's capital, Colombo.
-The area is well-known for its coral sanctuary and the proximity of wonderful scuba diving sites to explore.
-With its unique beach culture, Hikkaduwa has long been the most popular diving and surfing area in Sri Lanka.
+Hikkaduwa is located about 100km south of the country's capital, Colombo.
+The area is well known for its coral sanctuary and the proximity of wonderful scuba diving sites to explore.
+With its unique beach culture, Hikkaduwa has long been the most popular surfing, diving and beach party region in Sri Lanka.
 In the centre of Hikkaduwa, a lagoon also creates a beautiful and safe snorkelling area.
 Further south, where the currents are stronger, surfing is the dominant water activity.
-The impressive coral reef runs just offshore and is populated by exotic fish and sea turtles that come ashore on this beach to lay their eggs.
+The impressive coral reef runs just offshore and is populated by exotic fish and sea turtles that come ashore to lay their eggs.

 Hikkaduwa: Eating and Drinking

 - Asian Jewel: A few kilometres inland, overlooking the lagoon.
 Asian Jewel is British-owned and Dale and Tanya offer a selection of excellent Western and Eastern dishes which rarely disappoint.
 Ideal for a special treat or occasion.

 - Top Secret / The Harmony: Good restaurant and chill out area on the beach in Narigama.
 During the season, occasional parties are held here.
 This is the place to come if you have children as it has a kids area and serves fabulous ice-cream.
 Also the focus of a lot of daytime surfer activity.
 Wi-fi available.